Bushra Bibi visits shelter home

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Prime Minister Imran Khan’s wife Bushra Begum visited a shelter home here on Saturday.
+LAHORE: Prime Minister Imran Khan’s wife Bushra Begum visited a shelter home in the city on Saturday.

 According to Geo News, she was accompanied by her friend Farah Khan.
-She directed the authorities to complete work of the shelter home at the earliest.
-She said all facilities, including proper meal should be provided to the homeless.
+She directed authorities concerned to complete work at the shelter home at the earliest.

+She added that all facilities including proper meal should be provided to the homeless.
 Bushra Bibi also visited Data Darbar.
-Earlier this month, Prime Minister Imran Khan laid the foundation of a shelter home near the Lahore Railway Station.

-LAHORE: Prime Minister Imran Khan’s wife Bushra Begum visited a shelter home here on Saturday.
+LAHORE: Prime Minister Imran Khan’s wife Bushra Begum visited a shelter home in the city on Saturday.

 According to Geo News, she was accompanied by her friend Farah Khan.
-She directed the authorities to complete work of the shelter home at the earliest.
-She said all facilities, including proper meal should be provided to the homeless.
+She directed authorities concerned to complete work at the shelter home at the earliest.

+She added that all facilities including proper meal should be provided to the homeless.
 Bushra Bibi also visited Data Darbar.
-Earlier this month, Prime Minister Imran Khan laid the foundation of a shelter home near the Lahore Railway Station.